Real Property

 HOMESTEAD EXEMPTIONS

-A Homestead Exemption is a tax break a property owner may be entitled to if he or she owns a single-family residence and occupies it as their primary residence on the first day of the tax year(Oct.
+A Homestead Exemption (You are only allowed ONE homestead exemption) is a tax break a property owner may be entitled to if he or she owns a single-family residence and occupies it as their primary residence on the first day of the tax year(Oct.
 1) for which they are applying.
-A Homestead must be requested at the Assessr's office, it is not automatic.
+A Homestead must be requested at the Assessor's office, it is not automatic.
 The following are the four types of Homestead Exemptions:

 Exemptions should be applied for before December 31 of each year based upon status (owner occupied, age 65 or totally and permanently disabled) of property and owner on October 1.
 Once you receive an exemption for disability or age you must claim this exemption each year.
 A card will be mailed to you to make this claim; however it is your responsibility to make sure the claim is done each year.
 The exemption has to be removed if the claim is not made each year.